 Kavi Gupta presents Dark was the Night, Cold was the Ground, a solo exhibition and catalogue of new work by Michi Meko, Joan Mitchell Foundation Grantee and Artadia Award winner.
-Featuring works created entirely during the COVID-19 pandemic, the exhibition reflects on Meko's ideas and experiences during isolation.
+Featuring works created entirely during the COVID-19 pandemic, the exhibition reflects on Meko's ideas and experiences during isolation, and follows Meko's inclusion in the acclaimed traveling group exhibition The Dirty South.